Japan Airlines: Former bus services

-JAL Mileage Bank

-JAL Mileage Bank (JMB) is the travel rewards programme of JAL Group, including Japan Airlines, JALways, JAL Express, Japan Transocean Air, Japan Air Commuter, Hokkaido Air System and Ryukyu Air Commuter.
-The programme's airline partners also include JAL's Oneworld partners, as well as Air France, China Eastern Airlines and Emirates.
-For the airline's most frequent flyers, JMB offers Fly on Programme, a frequent flyer service status programme; and JAL Global Club (JGC), an exclusive club designed for experienced travelers.

-The Fly on Programme is the frequent flyer service status programme and is divided into four membership levels, Crystal, Sapphire, JGC Premier and Diamond, based on the member's travel in the last calendar year.

-The JAL Global Club is an exclusive club dedicated to catering to JAL Group's most experienced and valuable travelers.
+Football sponsorship

+In June 2024 Japan Airlines announced a multi-year partnership with Liverpool F.C., becoming the club's official airline partner.
+Japan Airlines is also an official sponsor of Shimizu S-Pulse and Consadole Sapporo.

+Award and recognition

+On 24 June 2024, Japan Airlines was voted 2024 World's Best Premium Economy Class by Skytrax.

 Incidents and accidents

 In popular culture

 Japan Airlines has been the focus of several television programs in Japan over the years, most being dramas revolving around cabin attendants.
-Attention Please was a drama in 1970 that followed the story of a young girl who joins JAL to be a cabin attendant while overcoming many difficulties.
+Attention Please was a drama in 1970 that followed the story of a young girl who joined JAL to be a cabin attendant while overcoming many difficulties.
 This show was remade in 2006 again as Attention Please starring Aya Ueto who joins a class of cabin attendant nominees and later graduates.
 Most of the action of the story of the 2006 series takes place at JAL's Haneda flight operations headquarters.
 The series has had two specials since the original, marking the main character's transition into JAL's international operations.

 During the 1980s, JAL was also the focus of another drama entitled Stewardess Monogatari which featured another young girl during training to be a JAL cabin attendant.
 During the 1990s, JAL featured several commercials with celebrities, including Janet Jackson who danced and sang to a backdrop of JAL 747s on rotation at LAX.

+In Animal Crossing: New Horizons, Dodo Airlines is a parody of Japan Airlines.

+In Tom Clancy novel Debt of honor, a Japan Airlines pilot crashes its Boeing 747 into the United States Capitol.